AnotherUser9898/Learnings-and-notes/Databases/Database Storage.md

 ## Database Pages

-The DBMS organises database across one or more files in fixed size blocks of data called pages.
-Pages can contain different types of data (tuples, indexes etc).
+The DBMS organizes database across one or more files in fixed size blocks of data called pages.
+Pages can contain different types of data (tuples, indexes etc.).
 Most systems will not mix different data types within a page, some systems require pages to be self-contained, meaning that all the information to interpret the data in the page is within that page itself.

 Each page is given a unique identifier (page id).
-If the database is stored in a single file then the page id can just be the file offset, i.e offset = page_number * page_size.
+If the database is stored in a single file then the page id can just be the file offset, i.e. offset = page_number * page_size.
 A page id can be unique per DBMS instance, per database or per table.
 Most systems usually have an indirection layer that maps page id to file path and offset.
 The upper levels of the system ask for a page id and indirection layer provides a specific file offset.

 Most database systems will only use fixed length pages to not deal with the complexity overhead that comes with variable length pages.